NEDERLANDS // ENGLISH

 Welcome to Shanghai, a Chinese metropolis with 26 million inhabitants.
-To put things into perspective: that’s roughly three times the population of New York City.
-Bigger is definitely better here in Shanghai, where you’ll find three of the world’s tallest structures: the Oriental Pearl Tower (467 metres), the Shanghai World Finance Center (492 metres) and the 632 metres tall Shanghai Tower.
-Fun fact: one of the Oriental Pearl’s spheres is home to a family rollercoaster!
+To put things into perspective: that’s roughly 3 times the population of New York City.
+Bigger is definitely better here in Shanghai, where you’ll find 3 of the world’s tallest structures: the Oriental Pearl Tower (467 metres), the Shanghai World Finance Center (492 metres) and the 632 metres tall Shanghai Tower.
+Fun fact: one of the Oriental Pearl’s spheres is home to a family roller coaster!

 … oh yes, I’m talking about a Giant Inverted Boomerang.
 This enormous ride can be found at Jin Jiang Action Park, a small-sized amusement park in one of Shanghai’s suburbs.
 Just take the red subway line (number 1) to Jinjiang Park Station and this legendary Vekoma will be within sight.